secondparty/dipper/README.md

 ## Usage

-Dipper is a static object with one public method.
+Dipper is a static object with two public methods: one to parse YAML, and one to build it.

-You pass raw YAML text in, it spits parsed PHP arrays out.
+To parse YAML, you pass raw text in, it spits parsed PHP arrays out.

 ```php
 // include the file